Surface

 Daily life

 When a Class 4 child decides what to wear in the morning, they're running a decision tree.
-Spark uses that to teach the concept.
+Dhee uses that to teach the concept.

 Every concept has a list of common mistakes children make.
-Spark watches for them and addresses them — not just the right answer.
+Dhee watches for them and addresses them — not just the right answer.

 A short, focused plan each day — not an endless app.
 Designed for one cup of chai's worth of learning.

-No. Dhee is a 15-minute-a-day supplement, not a substitute.
-School and textbooks introduce concepts; Dhee helps your child internalise them through unhurried, one-on-one questioning that no classroom can deliver at scale.
+No. Dhee Learning is a 15-minute-a-day supplement, not a substitute.
+School and textbooks introduce concepts; Dhee Learning helps your child internalise them through unhurried, one-on-one questioning that no classroom can deliver at scale.

 Yes.
 Children can answer by typing or by speaking — whichever feels comfortable.
-Many shy children warm up faster to Spark than to a human tutor because there is no judgement.
+Many shy children warm up faster to Dhee than to a human tutor because there is no judgement.

 About 15 minutes.
 We deliberately cap session length to respect your child's attention and your day.
 Quality over duration.

-Download Dhee and try a 15-minute session today.
+Download Dhee Learning App and try a 15-minute session today.